prasouk-ph/PrasoukPhoubandith_12_04032022/README.md

 1- Clone this repository on your system : `git clone https://github.com/prasouk-ph/PrasoukPhoubandith_12_04032022.git`

-3- Rename the folder project

-4- Open a terminal in the project : `cd PrasoukPhoubandith_12_04032022`
+2- Open a terminal in the project : `cd PrasoukPhoubandith_12_04032022`

-5- Install dependencies with : `npm install`
+3- Install dependencies with : `npm install`

 #### Back-end